danvk/oldnyc/nyc/howto.md

 I also had to kill devappserver.py (Control-C) and restart it to see the data.

+## Push a new version to App Engine

+Change "version" in viewer/app.yaml to match today's date.
+Then, from the "viewer directory" run:

+appcfg.py --email danvdk@gmail.com update .

+Visit appengine.google.com and make the new version the default.

 ## Iterate on geocoding
 It's easiest to do this by iterating on the records.pickle file, which has one entry per milstein card, rather than one entry per photo.